bor0/gidti/manuscript/chapter5.md

       Refl
 ```

+Q> How did mathematical induction work in this case?
+Q>
+Q> Mathematical induction is defined in terms of natural numbers, but in this case we used induction to prove a fact about a list.
+This works because we used a more general induction called structural induction.
+According to Wikipedia, structural induction is used to prove that some proposition {$$}P(x){/$$} holds for all {$$}x{/$$} of some sort of recursively defined structure, such as formulas, lists, or trees.
+For example, for lists we used `End` as the base case, and `Cons` as the inductive step.
+Thus, mathematical induction is a special case of structural induction for the `Nat` type.

 X> ### Exercise 18
 X>
 X> Rewrite `has_odd` to use `with` in the recursive case, and then repeat the proof above.